 - Transfer to a bowl along with the cooled cherry mixture and partially combine the two- you are not looking to make the cherries uniform, lots of chunks are ideal.

 - Using clean hands take around 2 Tbsp of the mix and roll into a log.
 Place on a lined tray.
 Repeat until all the mixture has been used up.
 Freeze for 2 hours.

 - After 2 hours cut up the chocolate finely.
-Add to a heat-proof bowl with coconut oil or peanut butter.
+Add to a heat-proof bowl with coconut oil.
 Heat 2cm water in a small saucepan and then sit the bowl on top of the rim- the bowl should not be touching the water.
 Reduce heat to a simmer, melting slowly.

 - Turn off heat.
 Remove bars from the freezer and dip each one into the chocolate.
 It is important to work quickly or in batches- the more the chocolate cools, the thicker the coating and the more chocolate you will need to use.
-I use two forms, quickly roll a bar, then allow excess chocolate to drip back into the bowl before setting on the tray.
+Dump a bar into the bowl then use 2 forks to quickly roll to coat, then immediately lift the bar out using the forks.
+Allow excess chocolate to drip back into the bowl before setting on the tray.
 Reheat the chocolate if it becomes too thick.

 - Store in an air tight container in the fridge (up to 5 days) or freezer (3 months).

 - If cherries are not in season use from cherries.
 Remove cherries rom the freezer, measure out and defrost before using then in step 1.